Tottenham climb out of relegation zone with win at Aston Villa

 It was almost 2-0 minutes later as Joao Palhinha's drive rebounded off the post.

-Villa could barely get a touch as the home fans vented their frustration and things got worse for the hosts in the 25th minute when Mathys Tel swung in a cross and Richarlison headed in.
+Villa could barely get a touch as the home fans vented their frustration and things got worse for the hosts in the 25th minute when Mathys Tel swung in a cross and Richarlison met it with a powerful header past Martinez.

 Tottenham looked in control thereafter and Buendia's reply came far too late to create any nerves amongst the visiting fans who celebrated wildly at the final whistle.